Insurance

 Insurance can be a very daunting process for many Volunteer Involving Organisations, but it is also extremely important.

-Attached below are a variety of general resources produced by AON Insurance to provide more information on the importance of insurance and help develop a better understanding of how insurance works, as well as some helpful information on ensuring your organisation remains safe.
+Attached below are a variety of general resources produced by AON Insurance and Volunteering Australia to provide more information on the importance of insurance and help develop a better understanding of how insurance works, as well as some helpful information on ensuring your organisation remains safe.

 Was this article helpful?